WilliamDrayton/AT2_Secure_PWA/Desktop/12 - 2026/SE/Assessment Task 1 - Software Engineering - William Drayton/ThymeMachine/readme.md

 5. View your new recipe by clicking on the "My Recipes" link in the navbar
 6. Cook and enjoy your new ThymeMachine Recipe

+- Known Issues -

+- When viewing a recipe ingredients are not displayed.

 - Thank You -

 Thank you for using ThymeMachine!
 Your support and backing are greatly appreciated.